 Before I begin, because this is probably the last time I will have in a while to address my friends here, and I like to think we are all friends, I want to start by saying that when we look around the world, the countries that have had the least partisan approach to COVID-19 are the countries that have done the best.
 In fact, it is often pointed out in the media these days that the countries with women leaders have done particularly well: Iceland, Finland, Norway, Denmark, New Zealand, Germany and Taiwan.
 On top of the fact that those countries happen to have women leaders, all of them also use some form of proportional representation in electing their governments.
 There is something significant about the non-partisanship that occurs in a system where one does not vote using first past the post.

 Over my years in this place and my years in politics, I have come to believe that first past the post tends to encourage the worst instincts in politics.
-I think the worst instinct in politics at this moment when Canadians are looking to us, as elected members if we do not work together would be for me to not thank the people I stand looking at this time.
+I think the worst instinct in politics at this moment when Canadians are looking to us, as elected members, to work together would be for me to not thank the people I stand looking at, at this time.
 That is why I came to this side of the House, because I want to thank them.

 I do not imagine any of them have had a day off in a long time.
 If Canadians think we are not working, we are working.
 I know my colleague from Edmonton and I are working wherever we are.
 Since March 13, when we adjourned, and I am not looking for sympathy, my one day off was Mother's Day.